andrii-venher/WPFMusicPlayer/README.md

 # Music Player
 Simple music player with some essential features.
-MS Visual Studio 2019, C#, WPF (.NET Framework).
+MS Visual Studio 2019, C#, WPF (.NET Framework), MVP Pattern.
 #### Main features
 The player allows you to load a number of audio files in format of __.mp3__ in a tracklist.
 Apart from usual play/pause and previous/next song controls, you are able to rewind a track using slider of special buttons on the sides of a slider.